python-virtualenvwrapper/virtualenvwrapper/docs/source/plugins.rst

 techniques.

 The API is the same for every extension point.
-Each uses a Python function that takes a single argument, a list of string arguments passed to the hook loader on the command line.
-The contents of the argument list are defined for each extension point below (see :ref:`plugins-extension-points`).
+Each uses a Python function that takes a single argument, a list of strings passed to the hook loader on the command line.

 ::

     def function_name(args):
         # args is a list of strings passed to the hook loader

+The contents of the argument list are defined for each extension point below (see :ref:`plugins-extension-points`).

 Extension Invocation
 --------------------

 Plugins can attach to each hook in two different ways.
-The default is to have an extension function run and do some work directly.
-For example, the ``initialize()`` hook for the user scripts plugin makes sure the scripts exist every time ``virtualenvwrapper.sh`` is loaded.
+The default is to have a function run and do some work directly.
+For example, the ``initialize()`` function for the user scripts plugin creates default user scripts when ``virtualenvwrapper.sh`` is loaded.

 ::